 |Men to Women||-0.323280526349536|

-No matter how many changes there are to the search market, Google at the top is the one constant.
+No matter how many changes there are to the search market, Google is constantly the best engine.
 Our study shows Google holds 80.613% of the market share.

 Perhaps the most shocking statistic is that only one state (Delaware) has a Google market share under 70%.
 The search giant dominates the country from coast to coast.

-Google's stronghold, however, is the west coast with states like Oregon, California, Washington and Arizona all having a market share of well over 80% for Google.
-The east coast isnt' exactly lagging behind either.
+According to our Google search engine statistics, Google's stronghold is the west coast with states like Oregon, California, Washington and Arizona all having a market share of well over 80% for Google.
+The east coast isn't exactly lagging behind in the Google search engine market share either.
 Massachusetts, New York and District of Columbia all hover around 85% Google.

 Who are the oddballs?
 Delaware easily has the lowest Google market share with 69.49%.
 West Virginia, Indiana, North Dakota and Ohio all follow ranging from 73-74%.